LuckyKo/rimworldmods/README.md

 - When attacking enemies
 - When taking damage
 - When going down in battle

+### Custom Pawn Bios
+Add personalized flavor text to individual pawns to enhance AI interactions:
+- Click the "Bio" button on any colonist's character card to open the bio editor
+- Add custom descriptive text about the pawn (appearance, personality, backstory, etc.)
+- Text is saved and persists between game sessions
+- Edit or clear existing bio text at any time
+- Use the `[pawn1_bio]`, `[pawn2_bio]`, etc. placeholders in prompt templates to include this custom text in LLM interactions
+- Alternatively, the "Reset Templates" button in settings will reset the default prompt templates that include the new character bio fields

 ### Chat Log
 Access all generated conversations through the dedicated chat log window: